Skip to product information

 NB: From 3 packs of 250g, an optimized cardboard box arrives at your home, meaning better management of carbon emissions during delivery.

 Adj.
-Who excels in the art of maintaining balance on unstable structures or precariously balanced objects.
+Who excels in the art of maintaining balance on unstable structures or objects in precarious equilibrium.

 • Country : Ethiopia